Erdos-Projects/fall-2025-extreme-temperatures-and-public-health/README.md

 ## Background

-Short bursts of heat and cold can affect a person's health, particularly the elderly and young.
+Short bursts of hot and cold weather can affect a person's health, particularly the elderly and young.
 In turn, this can stress health systems and increase mortality.
 These effects vary by season, region, and population.
 This project links weekly deaths to weekly weather anomalies in order to quantify the effect of extreme weather and predict the implications of a potential changes to the climate.

 ## Problem Statement